Absolute Beginners Sewing Introductions

 Maximum of 4 students per class.

-All equipment, tools, thread and calico (for toiles if required) are provided.
+All equipment, tools, thread and calico for toiles (if required) is provided.
 You will need to bring your own patterns and final fabric.

-Get support with your sewing projects with these Cut Make and Trim workshops.
+Get support with your sewing and pattern cutting projects during these one off workshops.

-During these one off sessions within a small group setting, you will be given lots of one to one support and guidance on progressing at a pace and level suitable for for you, helping you to produce well-finished garments you can be proud of.
+During these one-off sessions within a small group with a maximum of 4 students, you will be given lots of one to one support and guidance, progressing at a pace and level suitable for for you, helping you to produce well-finished garments you can be proud of.

 When purchasing patterns please ensure you select a pattern suitable for your ability - you're welcome to make contact before the workshop if you need advice on choosing a pattern for your level.
 These classes are also for students who have produced their own patterns, either during the pattern cutting courses or independently.